Static Hovering Realization for Multirotor Aerial Vehicles with Tiltable Propellers: STATIC HOVERING

-The conditions \eqrefs{eq:hover_1}{eq:hover_2} are equivalent to the condition below \cite{baskaya2021ral}: \begin{property} A platform is capable of static hovering if and only if $\vect{0} \in \interior(\momentSet)$ \end{property} While intuitively for a platform to be able to hover it should only be able to lift its weight while applying zero moment, the condition of $\vect{0} \in \interior(\momentSet)$ is necessary so that the platform can reorient itself and counteract any disturbances.
+\begin{rmk} Note that multiple platform orientations $\rotMatB^h \in \mathcal{R}$ could correspond to the same hovering orientation $\vect{d} \in \mathcal{Z}$.
+For example, for a classical quadrotor, $\vect{d} = \zB$ corresponds to the set of rotation matrices $\rotMat_z(\gamma_i)\rotMatB^h \forall \gamma_i \; \in [-\pi,\pi]$. \end{rmk} The conditions \eqrefs{eq:hover_1}{eq:hover_2} are equivalent to the condition below \cite{baskaya2021ral}: \begin{property} A platform is capable of static hovering if and only if $\vect{0} \in \interior(\momentSet)$ \end{property} While intuitively for a platform to be able to hover it should only be able to lift its weight while applying zero moment, the condition of $\vect{0} \in \interior(\momentSet)$ is necessary so that the platform can reorient itself and counteract any disturbances.

 As seen above, the $\vect{A}'$ matrix allows the analysis of all the forces and moments the platform could reach, and correspondingly, allows the analysis of the hovering ability of the platform.
 However, with platforms with tiltable propellers, it is important to take into consideration the propeller re-orientation dynamics.
 As such, it is important to understand, at each hovering orientation $\rotMatB^h$ the ability of the platform to reorient itself and counteract disturbances, which will be discussed in subsection \ref{subs:local_hover}.